-The language requirement follows from the conviction that mastery of another language unlocks a new world of people, cultures, and ideas.
-A student must complete this requirement before the end of the seventh term unless exempted based on College Entrance Examination Board (CEEB) scores or by a Dartmouth placement exam.
+The foreign language requirement follows from the conviction that mastery of another language unlocks a new world of people, cultures, and ideas.
+A student must complete this requirement before the end of the seventh term unless exempted on the basis of College Entrance Examination Board (CEEB) scores or by a Dartmouth placement exam.
 Where no department or program exists to determine a student's fluency in a language, Associate Professor of Linguistics and Cognitive Sciences David Peterson will determine fluency.
 Introductory language courses do not fulfill Distributive or World Culture Requirements.